IntelliTect/Coalesce/docs/stacks/vue/layers/api-clients.md

 #### Endpoint Invocation
 Each API Caller is itself a function, so it can be invoked to trigger an API request to the server.

 #### State management
 API Callers contain properties about the last request made, including things like ``wasSuccessful``, ``isLoading``, ``result``, and more.

 #### Concurrency Management
 Using `setConcurrency(mode)`, you can configure how each individual caller handles what happens when multiple requests are made simultaneously

 #### Argument Binding
 API Callers can be created so that they have an `args` object that can be bound to, using `.invokeWithArgs()` to make a request using those arguments as the API endpoint's parameters.
 The API Callers created for the [ViewModel Layer](/stacks/vue/layers/viewmodels.md) are all created this way.

 ### Creating and Invoking an API Caller

 API Callers can be created with the `$makeCaller` method of an API Client.
-The way in which it was created affects how it is invoked, as the parameters that the caller accepts are defined when it is created.
+If desired, you can define parameters that will be accepted as input to each invocation.

 ::: tip
 During typical development, it is unlikely that you'll need to make a custom API Caller - the ones created for you on the generated [ViewModel Layer](/stacks/vue/layers/viewmodels.md) will usually suffice.
 However, creating your own can allow for some more advanced functionality.